k-u-bux/kubux-whiteboard-server/readme.md

 ### Creating a New Whiteboard
     Point your browser at: "https://your-whiteboard-domain/?credential=<your_password>"

 A new board will be created and the URL will change to point towards that board.
 The URL contains a password.
-Share the URL includin the password with collaborators and leave out the password when sharing with spectators (the password is needed for editing not for viewing).
+Share the URL including the password with collaborators and leave out the password when sharing with spectators (the password is needed for editing not for viewing).

 ### Basic Controls